On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Introduction

+This paper has two objectives.
+First, a Dirichlet-kernel Gasser--M\"uller (D-GM) estimator for fixed design regression on the simplex is introduced and its asymptotic properties are studied, generalizing the work of \citet{MR1742101} in the one-dimensional case.
+Second, its small-sample performance is compared with that of the D-NW/LL estimators \citep{MR4796622, MR4905615} through simulations.
+This comparison is motivated by the need to clarify the relative merits of Dirichlet-kernel regression procedures on the simplex.
+Indeed, the D-GM estimator is a natural analog of the classical Gasser--M\"uller construction in a setting where Dirichlet-kernel methods have only recently been developed, and its finite-sample behavior is not apparent a priori from asymptotic considerations.
+In particular, for $d\in\{1,2,3\}$, the leading terms of the mean squared error (MSE) and MISE coincide with those of the D-NW/LL estimators, so it is of independent interest to determine whether this asymptotic similarity persists in practice.

-This article is organized as follows.
+The rest of the paper is organized as follows.
 Section~\ref{sec:definitions.notations} contains preliminary definitions and notations.
-The assumptions required for the theoretical derivations are then presented and discussed in Section~\ref{sec:assumptions}.
-The main results are stated in Section~\ref{sec:main.results}, but their proofs are deferred to Section~\ref{sec:proofs}.
-The results of the simulation study are summarized in Section~\ref{sec:simulations}, where it is seen that the LL smoother with Dirichlet kernel performs best across the board.
-As an illustration, the latter is applied in Section~\ref{sec:application} to the GEMAS dataset \citep{doi:10.1016/j.scitotenv.2012.02.032}, concerned with the chemical composition of soil samples from various agricultural and grazing lands in Europe.
-Some known technical lemmas used in the proofs are gathered in Section~\ref{sec:tech.lemmas} for convenience.
-A link to the \texttt{R} codes that generated the figures, the simulation study results and the real-data application is given at the end.
+The assumptions required for the derivations are then presented and discussed in Section~\ref{sec:assumptions}.
+The main results are stated in Section~\ref{sec:main.results}.
+The results of a simulation study are then reported in Section~\ref{sec:simulations}, where it is seen that the D-LL estimator performs best across the board.
+As an illustration, this estimator is applied in Section~\ref{sec:application} to the GEMAS dataset \citep{doi:10.1016/j.scitotenv.2012.02.032}, concerned with the chemical composition of soil samples from various agricultural and grazing lands in Europe.
+The proofs of the main results are relegated to \ref{app:proofs}, and some technical lemmas on which they depend can be found in \ref{app:tech.lemmas}.
+A link to the \textsf{R} code that generated the figures, the simulation results and the real-data application is given at the end.